 - Dive Computers & Depth Gauges - Participants are welcome to take their depth gauges or dive computers along on the dive.
 Make sure that any depth gauges, watches, or computers are rated to depths greater than 165 fsw.
 Some dive computers should not be exposed to a high pressure air environment.
 There will be water baths available for those dive computers.

-- Cost - The cost of the dive to 165 fsw is $20 per person.
-If paying by check, the check should be made out to the Catalina Hyperbaric Chamber
+- Cost - The cost of the dive to 165 fsw is $20 per person (minimum of 4 people or $80).
+If paying by check, the check should be made out to the USC Catalina Hyperbaric Chamber

 Video by: Anthea Ibell, Australasian Our World Underwater Rolex Scholar, 2011